adrizein/json-template/README.md

 # json-template
-**json-template** is a Python module for defining templates of JSON files.
-These templates can be used to validate the Python equivalent of a JSON file (obtained with `json.load` for example) and cast them into type-enforced dictionaries.

 ## Introduction
 The goal of `jsontemplate` is to allow developers to define JSON templates in Python in a simple and elegant manner.